dineshadepu/Obsidian/fem/Cabana/Cabana own solver development.md

 1. [x] Setup the package
 2. [x] Create your particle class, write a test
-3. [ ] How to write an output file
+3. [x] How to write an output file
 4. [ ] Write an integrator, write a test
-5. [ ] Write force interaction including the neighbour search functionality
+5. [ ] Write force interaction including the neighbour search functionality, write a test
-6. [ ] How to write a solver
+6. [ ] How to write a solver, write a test
-7. [ ] How to take inputs from an input file
+7. [ ] How to take inputs from an input file, write a test
 8. [ ] Write a final example showing the full implementation which solves the problem
 9. [ ] Use automan to automate the results